 The most recent assessment by the International Committee for the Recovery of the Vaquita (CIRVA) presents a sobering outlook on the vaquita’s dwindling population.
 In 2018, CIRVA estimated that a mere 6 to 22 individuals remained.
 More recent estimates suggest that this number has dropped even further, with no more than 10 vaquitas left in the wild today.
 To fully comprehend the severity of the situation, consider that in 1997, the vaquita population was estimated to comprise around 600 individuals—a massive decline driven by illegal fisheries.

-During recent surveys, scientists spotted multiple vaquita, including mother-calf pairs, indicating that the species is still reproducing.
+Despite the vaquita’s dire situation, a glimmer of hope remains.
+In recent surveys, scientists observed several vaquitas, including mother-calf pairs, which indicates that the species continues to reproduce.
 Photo identification is currently being tested in addition to visual (vessel-based, with trained observers) and acoustic surveys (detection with underwater microphones) in order to obtain a better estimate of how many individuals remain.